Secretory otitis media is an accumulation of fluid in the middle ear.

 Decongestants, such as phenylephrine and ephedrine, and, in people with allergies, antihistamines can be taken to reduce nasal congestion but do not help the secretory otitis media.
 Antibiotics are not helpful.
 Low pressure in the middle ear can be temporarily increased by forcing air past the blockage in the eustachian tube.
 To do this, the person breathes out with the mouth closed and the nostrils pinched shut.

 If symptoms become chronic (lasting more than 3 months), a doctor may perform a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear.
-A tiny drainage tube (tympanostomy tube—see Fig. 1: Ventilating Tubes: Treating Recurring Ear Infections) can be inserted into the opening in the eardrum to help fluid drain and allow air to enter the middle ear.
+A tiny drainage tube (tympanostomy tube—see Fig. 1: Myringotomy: Treating Recurring Ear Infections) can be inserted into the opening in the eardrum to help fluid drain and allow air to enter the middle ear.

 Last full review/revision February 2008 by Richard T. Miyamoto, MD, MS